satellite-image-deep-learning/techniques/README.md

 - [laika](https://github.com/datasciencecampus/laika) -> The goal of this repo is to research potential sources of satellite image data and to implement various algorithms for satellite image segmentation

-- [PEARL](https://www.landcover.io/) -> a human-in-the-loop AI tool to drastically reduce the time required to produce an accurate Land Use/Land Cover (LULC) map, [blog post](http://devseed.com/blog/2021-05-17-pearl-ai-land-cover), uses Microsoft Planetary Computer and ML models run locally in the browser.
+- landcover dot io -> was a human-in-the-loop AI tool to drastically reduce the time required to produce an accurate Land Use/Land Cover (LULC) map, [blog post](http://devseed.com/blog/2021-05-17-pearl-ai-land-cover), used Microsoft Planetary Computer and ML models run locally in the browser.
 Code for [backelnd](https://github.com/developmentseed/pearl-backend) and [frontend](https://github.com/developmentseed/pearl-frontend)

 - [Land Cover Classification with U-Net](https://baratam-tarunkumar.medium.com/land-cover-classification-with-u-net-aa618ea64a1b) -> Satellite Image Multi-Class Semantic Segmentation Task with PyTorch Implementation of U-Net, uses DeepGlobe Land Cover Segmentation dataset, with [code](https://github.com/TarunKumar1995-glitch/land_cover_classification_unet)